orkes-io/docs/docs/codelab/helloworld5.md

 # Part 5

-In part 5 of the Hello World codelab, we add a [Switch Task](content/docs/reference-docs/switch-task), and [Set a Variable](content/docs/reference-docs/set-variable-task).
+In part 5 of the Hello World codelab, we'll wrap up our ```hello_world``` application by adding a [Switch Task](content/docs/reference-docs/switch-task), and several [Set a Variable Tasks](content/docs/reference-docs/set-variable-task).

 In Part 4, we calculated the local time - based on the users IP address, and converting GMT to the local time.
 In Part 5, we'll wish the user a "Good [time of day]" based on the hour calculation.

-> Note: Clearly, this would be much easier to do in the Inline task with just a couple more lines of JavaScript, but why not show off the power of Conductor's Switch task?
+> Note: Clearly, this would be much easier to do in the same Inline task with just a couple of more lines of JavaScript, but why not show off the power of Conductor's Switch task?

 ## The Switch